zzm634/typeorm-no-arp/DEVELOPER.md

 # Go to the TypeORM directory:
 cd typeorm

-# Add the main TyepORM repository as an upstream remote to your repository:
+# Add the main TypeORM repository as an upstream remote to your repository:
 git remote add upstream https://github.com/typeorm/typeorm.git
 ```
 ## Installing NPM Modules